-What are the strengths of the global health curriculum and concentration?

-The strength with respect to the concentration is the ability to interact with other people interested in global health within the faculty and within the city.
-Through things like journal clubs, and having an interest group to help to bring in speakers or share opportunities.
-There are also a lot of things going on in Ottawa, you get to learn about it and take part in it.
-There are many people within the faculty who are interested in Global Health & refugee health.
-As a student, you can get involved by finding someone to help you along and mentor you.

 Could you talk about some highlights from your recent projects?

 Much of what I am doing recently involves medical education scholarship.
-I worked on expanding our knowledge and publishing articles on ways to prepare and support people who are doing global health elective.
-We did that to develop the pre-departure training and modules, we also did a scoping review of the literature to see what we should do for debriefing.
-Based on the evidence from that review, our first official debriefing session took place a couple weeks ago.
+I worked on expanding our knowledge and publishing articles on ways to prepare and support individuals who are doing global health elective.
+We recently did a scoping review to help develop the pre-departure modules and training.
+Based on the evidence from that review, our first official debriefing session took place a couple months ago.
 It was very well received and it involved students bringing in photographs that they have taken from their time away to reflect on it.
-Interestingly enough, we had 23 students who submitted different photos, and all of them showcased 5 or 6 themes.
+Interestingly enough, we had 23 students who submitted different photos, and all of them showcased almost identical themes.
 It doesn’t really matter where you go, it is similar things that you experience.
-I think even in pre-departure training similar things happen.

 We are also doing qualitative research to develop surgical pre-departure modules.
 We try to make it evidence based or at least evidence informed to create a different curriculum.
-We try to evaluate the module overtime to see if people are improving, how people are doing in terms of global health competency, and hopefully we will show that it’s effective.
+The modules are evaluated overtime to see if individuals are improving, how they are doing in terms of global health competency.
+We hope these evaluations will reflect the benefits of these modules in the near future.

 What do you love the most about your job?

-I love most of the things I do.
-It’s always different with respect to what I’m are doing.
-I’m always learning, and there is a lot of interaction with people.
-If you are doing some work in another country, you learn in terms of the culture and the healthcare system there.
-Just like how you are learning from each other, faculty members, and residents.

-I also love the collaboration aspect of my job.
-Ottawa is really a good place to collaborate for people interested in global health.
-We just received funding for a project to help faculty supervise trainees as they go abroad.
-I don’t want for the faculty to go first time and realize the things they could have done different.
-We can avoid them going in naively and train them about what they may face.
-My goal is to provide platform and foundation so that people do it safely and ethically.
-So many people have done so much or have different experiences that helps us all to understand more about Global Health.
+What I love the most is the diverse group of individuals I interact with during my job.
+It’s always different with respect to exactly what I’m are doing.
+For example, when I was in Thailand our main collaborator was with Maidal university in Bankok.
+We established a training course for physicians about global health with many local instructors as well as Western teachers.
+I’m always learning from my interaction with such individuals from different cultures and I love every part of it.

 Are there aspects of your job that you don’t necessarily enjoy as much?